The Medical City eyes wider access to liver transplants | Healthcare Asia Magazine

 To address the challenge, De Villa explored the public-private partnership model, leading to TMC’s collaboration with RMC.
 “Since RMC is a Department of Health-affiliated hospital, securing government support would be more feasible.”

-“The centre also has a solid liver programme and has actively sent young doctors abroad for further training,” she pointed out.
+“The centre also has a solid liver programme and has actively sent young doctors abroad for further training,” she said.
+"Together, we can bridge the gaps and create a sustainable, high-quality liver transplant programme for Filipinos."

 De Villa, a general surgeon, attributed the low transplant volume to the procedure’s high costs, with most Filipino patients opting to go to countries like India or Taiwan.
 “The numbers in India are staggering, with hundreds of transplants performed there, while we have yet to reach 100.”